Tuesday, January 17, 2017

 Medication Administration: All medications to be administered at school will be brought to the appropriate office by the parent and safeguarded in a locked area.
 The State Department of Education School Medication Prescriber/Parent Authorization form must be used for all medication administered in the school setting including over-the-counter medications (See Documents).

 Accidents: In the event of an accident on school grounds involving a student, the parent/guardian will be notified of injuries that require medical treatment.
 If immediate treatment is necessary, the educational employees serve under Alabama Law 87-390 which states, "When---public education employees gratuitously and in good faith, render first aid or emergency care at the scene of an accident, casualty or disaster to a person injured therein, he/she shall not be liable for any child's damages as a result of his/her acts or omissions...".

-Immunization Requirements for entering school (see links)-A Certificate of Exemption or Certificate of Immunization (Blue Form IMM 50) against the following diseases: Diptheria, Tetanus, Pertussis (Whooping Cough), Poliomyelitis, Measles (Rubella, Rubeola), Mumps, and Varicella (Chicken Pox).
+Immunization Requirements for entering school (see Documents)-A Certificate of Exemption or Certificate of Immunization (Blue Form IMM 50) against the following diseases: Diptheria, Tetanus, Pertussis (Whooping Cough), Poliomyelitis, Measles (Rubella, Rubeola), Mumps, and Varicella (Chicken Pox).

 Immunization certificates are available from the Lauderdale County Health Department, 4112 Chisholm Road, Florence, Al. and /or from local pediatrician or family physician.